Bud, Not Buddy: Plot

 The story opens with Bud being placed with a new foster family, the Amoses.
 Bud soon meets Todd Amos, their 12-year-old son, who teases him mercilessly and calls him Buddy.
 After a fight with Todd, Bud is forced to spend the night in the garden shed, where he mistakes a hornet nest for a vampire bat.
-He hits the nest with a rake, upsetting the hornets and getting himself stung.
-During his adrenaline rush, he breaks through the window of the shed.
+He slices the nest in half with a rake, upsetting the hornets and getting himself stung.
+During his adrenaline rush, he breaks through the window of the shed, causing a mess.

-After escaping, Bud takes revenge on Todd by making him wet his bed by pouring warm water on Todd, as the Amoses can’t stand bedwetting.
+After escaping, Bud takes revenge on Todd by making him wet his bed by pouring warm water on Todd, as the Amoses cannot stand bedwetting.
 He also hides the Amoses’ shotgun and takes leave.
 He then sleeps under a Christmas tree for the night.
 The next day, he wakes up to find that he had missed the breakfast line at the mission, but is saved by a couple who pretended he was their son.
 The next morning, his friend Bugs wakes him up so they can go to the West.